 I haven’t exercised in years.
 How hard should I exercise?

-If you are only using weights for a strengthening workout, start with 1 to 2 pounds for women, and 3 to 5 pound weights.
+If you are only using weights for a strengthening workout, start with 1 to 2 pounds for women, and 3 to 5 pound weights for men.

 Perform 8 to 12 repetitions (Reps).